cognitedata/cognite-gql-pygen/cognite/dm_clients/README.md

 GraphQL schema file is committed to this repo, so this step is not required, but it is here for completeness.

-Execute `dm_clients schema render`.
-This will update the schema file (defined in `config.yaml`) according to Python code in the schema module.
+Execute `dm togql`.
+This will update the schema file (defined in `settings.toml`) according to Python code in the schema module.

 ##### Step 2: Upload Schema

-Authenticate against CDF by running `dm_clients signin`.
+Authenticate against CDF by running `dm signin`.
 The authentication data is cached on the filesystem locally, so this is needed rarely (every few? days).

-Execute `dm_clients schema publish`.
+Execute `dm upload`.
 This will upload the schema to CDF / DM.

 > Note: Depending on the changes made to the schema, you might be required to update the schema version in config.yaml.
 > This happens when the changes are not backwards-compatible, e.g. deleting a field.